mrtsumogiri/drum-breaks-anki/README.md

 # Drum Breaks Anki Deck
 Anki Deck for Drum Breaks often used in genres such as Dnb and Breakbeat Hardcore.
+It comes in two versions, one with example tracks and one without.
+Feel free to modify the css or js of the cards to your liking.

 **Note: this deck is currently incomplete/ a WIP!
 If you would like to help me with creating it you can drop a message to amenist on discord.
 Thanks.**